Fitch retains India growth forecast at 7 pc for this fiscal, cuts projections for next 2 yrs | Business

 Fitch retains India growth forecast at 7 pc for this fiscal, cuts projections for next 2 yrs

-It, however, cut the projections for the next two financial years, stating that even though the country is shielded to some extent from global economic shocks but is not impervious to global developments.

-In its December edition of the Global Economic Outlook, Fitch projected India's GDP to grow at 7 percent in the current fiscal and slow to 6.2 percent in 2023-24 and 6.9 percent in 2024-25.
+In its December edition of the Global Economic Outlook, Fitch projected India's GDP to grow at 7 per cent in the current fiscal, at a slower rate of 6.2 per cent in 2023-24 and at 6.9 per cent in 2024-25.

 ''However, India is not impervious to global developments.
 The worldwide economic slowdown is expected to reduce demand for Indian exports,'' Fitch said.